sakaldeepyadav/WindowsVirtualDesktopHomePage/README.md

   2. Create a Static Web App (https://portal.azure.com/#create/Microsoft.StaticApp)
   3. Provide details of the cloned repository.

-##To do:
+##To do:##
-  1. Pre Authentication using Auzre Function
+1. Pre Authentication using Azure Function
-  2. Display RD Hosts statistics using Auzre Function
+2. Display RD Hosts statistics using Azure Function
 3. Random wall picture